desilvsj/TR-Errors-dev/README.md

 python -m src.main <R1.fastq(.gz)> <R2.fastq(.gz)> [-o results.txt] [--sample-size N]
 ```

-The script iterates over all read pairs using `RepeatPhasingPipeline` and writes one line per processed pair
+The script iterates over all read pairs using `RepeatPhasingPipeline` and writes one line per processed pair.
-containing the phase shift, cycle count, consensus sequence and quality string.
-If `-o/--output` is omitted,
+Each line contains the read ID, the inferred phase shift, the consensus length, the time taken to process the
-results are printed to the console.
-When finished a summary reports total runtime and the processing rate in
+pair and the 3‑D consensus matrix as a flattened list.
+If `-o/--output` is omitted, results are printed to the
-pairs per second.
+console.
+When finished a summary reports total runtime and the processing rate in pairs per second.

 ## Configuration